 National Haiku Poetry Day

-April 17, National Haiku Poetry Day, is a celebration of the genre of haiku, a kind of poetry whose origins date back a millennium in Japan; and more specifically, of English-language haiku, which has now been written for more than a century.
-Registered by Sari Grandstaff in 2007 and implemented as a project of The Haiku Foundation in 2012, it occurs in the heart of the United States’ celebration of National Poetry Month.
+National Haiku Poetry Day, April 17, is our national celebration of haiku.
+Registered by Sari Grandstaff in 2007 and implemented as a project of The Haiku Foundation since 2012, it occurs in the heart of the United States’ celebration of National Poetry Month.
 The Foundation encourages public events, including readings, exhibitions and competitions on this day, and culminates the celebration with the announcement of winners from our annual HaikuNow!
-Contest.
+Contest and highly coveted Touchstone Awards.

 Atlanta, Georgia (Coordinator: Tom Painting)